-The American Academy of Pediatrics says that between 36 and 48 months of age, your preschooler is working hard to develop her memory skills.
-From now on, she will delight you by completing the lyrics to beloved songs, finishing sentences from her favorite storybook, following 3-steps instructions, matching objects to their pictures or drawings, and even remembering long parts of a story or movie!
+The American Academy of Pediatrics says that between 36 and 48 months of age, your preschooler is working hard to develop their memory skills.
+From now on, they will delight you by completing the lyrics to beloved songs, finishing sentences from their favorite storybook, following 3-steps instructions, matching objects to their pictures or drawings, and even remembering long parts of a story or movie!

 Your child’s memory started developing before they could use language to recall experiences, and in the two previous years, your kid relied on their senses and feelings to store and access past important events.
 This sensorial feature of memory continues throughout a person’s lifetime: adults also find it easier to remember events that are linked to strong emotions or bodily experiences, like surprise, love, anger, or fear.

 Memory skills are all about making as many connections as possible between a new thing and similar ones that are already stored in the mind.
 So, the more aspects of an object or event your child experiences, the easier it will be for them to link this new memory and store it.